chef-xrd/Puddin/README.md

   - Visual flair/recognition
   - Priority access to new features
 - These would be social/community benefits rather than affecting core tokenomics

+**Note on Burn Bonus**: The MVP includes a 10% burn bonus when burning 100,000+ Puddin at once to incentivize larger burns and create buy pressure spikes.